Innovations Diffuse, but People Adopt Behaviors: How to Use Misinterpretations of Diffusion of Innovations to Your Advantage.

 The variable q simply represents the fraction of people in your social network who have adopted a new behavior.
 When q gets large enough, you are highly likely to switch as well.
 The threshold simply is lower for uncontested changes (q can be smaller).
 Centola and Macy’s work finally starts to address the mechanisms behind behavior change in a way that we can act on them as innovators.

 That takes us back to our Keto snack bar example.
-Instead of using a “lifecycle stage” with its generic population percentages, it is more useful to think about the total addressable market (TAM) for the Keto snack bar as a complex, contested contagion where the q variable (the fraction of those people in a social network) must be high in order to “convert” a new buyer to adopt the Keto diet.
+Instead of using a “lifecycle stage” with its generic population percentages, it is more useful to think about the total addressable market (TAM) for the Keto snack bar as a complex, contested contagion where the q variable (the fraction of those people in a social network) must be high to “convert” a new buyer to adopt the Keto diet.

 In this case, our Keto snack bar entrepreneur would be well advised to concentrate efforts on distinct social networks of existing Keto adherents, following the spread of converts in their social networks.
 In other words, instead of attempting to influence q, the entrepreneur simply is discovering concentrations of people and taking advantage of the progression of the contagion at work.

 This is not the same as the oft-discussed tactical approach of “creating a video and hope it goes viral,” or an “influencer strategy” on Instagram – this is a hyper-focused strategy based on individual social networks.
-Later in the process of mass contagion (when the behavior spreads to enough “nodes” in the graph) the entrepreneur can pursue mass advertising channels and big-name influencers.
+Later in the process of mass contagion (when the behavior spreads to enough “nodes” in the graph), the entrepreneur can pursue mass advertising channels and big-name influencers.
 But in the beginning, better (and more cost-effective) tactics include:

 - Targeted social network advertising based on defined interests and engagement history.
 Specifically, you want to target those people who have adopted the Keto diet, not simply those discussing it.
 You may find these people at Keto-focused fitness centers, nutritionist client bases, or the scientists themselves.